Thank you so much for prayerfully considering a gift in your Will to Baptist World Aid.

 A residual gift is often the most effective way of ensuring that your Will provides for your loved ones first, as it’s the remainder (or a percentage of the remainder) of your estate after everything else has been settled.
 The following wording is suggested as a guide and is subject to your solicitor’s legal advice:

-“I give the residue (or percentage of the residue) of my estate to Baptist World Aid Australia Public Ancillary Fund- ABN 77 507 629 093, and I declare that a receipt issued by the Proper Officer shall be a full and sufficient discharge to my executor or trustee for the said gift and my executor or trustee shall not be bound to see the application thereof.”
+“I give the residue (or percentage of the residue) of my estate to Baptist World Aid Australia Public Ancillary Fund- ABN 77 507 629 093 for its general purposes, and I declare that a receipt issued by the Proper Officer shall be a full and sufficient discharge to my executor or trustee for the said gift and my executor or trustee shall not be bound to see the application thereof.”

 Baptist World Aid Australia Public Ancillary Fund